 Earlier this year, for example, the well-publicized California Consumer Privacy Act (CCPA) went into effect.
 Nevada and Maine have also passed data security regulations and safeguards, while Connecticut, Louisiana, Massachusetts, North Dakota, and Texas have privacy task forces in place.
 Many other states are in the process of considering laws that protect data subject rights.

 While The European Parliament’s march toward more stringent laws represents tremendous momentum and brings the importance of security measures to the forefront, they are not enough.
 Compliance does not always specify how the data subjects are protected; they simply lay out required next steps and potential consequences of a breach.

-Like any law, privacy regulations set a baseline for behavior; a minimum for what organizations should be doing to protect their customers and employees.
+Like any law or mandate, privacy regulations set a baseline for behavior and decision making, a minimum for what organizations should be doing to protect their customers and employees.
 By solely focusing on “what’s required,” organizations can easily find themselves ping-ponging between compliance rules.
 And as history has proven, an organization or DPO just checking compliance boxes is not a strategy that eliminates breaches.

 Thinking Beyond GDPR Compliance

 What is truly needed to protect the sensitive data of EU Residents is a shift in motivation and perspective.
-Instead of focusing on compliance and defending against litigation and fines, more organizations are now viewing security and privacy as the cornerstone of its most valuable customer commodity: trust.
+Instead of focusing on being GDPR compliant and defending against litigation and fines from a supervisory authority, more organizations now view security and privacy as the cornerstone of their most valuable customer commodity: trust.
 These companies are learning that security is a competitive differentiator, which is a positive for building trust equity with customers and not a necessary evil.

-To support the facilitation of trust, organizations with or without a data protection officer should partner with security providers that share the same dedication to privacy.
-Just a few years ago, half — yes, half — of all organizations experienced a data breach because of a business vendor or associate.
+To support the facilitation of trust, organizations with or without a data protection officer should partner with cybersecurity solution providers that share the same dedication to privacy.
+Just a few years ago, half — yes, half — of all organizations experienced a personal data breach because of a business vendor or associate.
 Partners should be able to offer data protection solutions with features that ensure data is never in the clear, such as: